All Episodes

 That is remarkable.

-Let's keep let's hope that number keeps.
+Let's hope that number keeps it.

-And as we're learning about Chicago, U.S. rep Robin Kelly said bringing the National Guard into Chicago threatens black communities that have already been over policed and underinvested in for generations.
+And as we're learning about Chicago, U.S. rep Robin Kelly said, bringing the National Guard into Chicago threatens black communities that have already been over-policed and underinvested in for generations.

 That's why they shoot each other.

-Defund the police, get rid of the police.
+Get rid of the police.

 And oh, the calm will remain.